ionutcirja/the-hacker-news/README.md

 # The Hacker News

+## Technologies used:

-## Technologies used (not all of this are really necessary for this small project, but I tried to structure my architecture as I would do for a larger project):
+Note: not all of this are really necessary for this small project, but I tried to structure the architecture as I would do for a larger project.

 - TypeScript
 - React